 FSANZ developed and applied a basic communication strategy to this Application.
-All calls for submissions are notified via the FSANZ Notification Circular, media release and through FSANZ's social media tools and Food Standards News.
-Subscribers and interested parties are also notified about the availability of reports for public comment.
+The call for submissions was notified via the FSANZ Notification Circular, media release and through FSANZ's social media tools and Food Standards News.
+Subscribers and interested parties were also notified about the availability of reports for public comment.

-The draft variation will be considered for approval by the FSANZ Board taking into account public comments received on this call for submissions.
+The draft variation was considered for approval by the FSANZ Board taking into account public comments received on the proposed draft variation.